neursh/PowerLink/README.md

 # PowerLink
-A tight deadline app on iPhone & Android for navigating PowerPoint presentation!
+A tight deadline app on iPhone & Android for navigating PowerPoint presentations on PC!

 ## Why?
 I did it for fun and to avoid hustle when using other current apps.